 - E-90 Super Sweeper (episode 8) – This robot is deployed to suck up all the satellites in space so that Dr. Eggman can launch his own television channel.

-- E-91 Ku-no-i-chi (episode 17) – The only female E-Series robot, modeled after a ninja (its codename roughly translates to "Lady Ninja").
+- E-91 Ku-no-i-chi (episode 17) – The only female E-Series robot, modeled after a ninja (its codename translates to "Female Ninja").
 Quoted from Dr. Eggman in the Japanese version: "Sometimes she's a driver, sometimes she's a female guard, and sometimes she's a sexy dancer... but her true identity is E-91, Ku-no-i-chi!"